mscarey/AuthoritySpoke/docs/guides/introduction.rst

     the Holding to ACCEPT
       the Rule that the court MUST ALWAYS impose the
         RESULT:
-          the Fact that <the Java API> was an original work
+          the fact that <the Java API> was an original work
         GIVEN:
-          the Fact that <the Java API> was independently created by the author, as opposed to copied from other works the Fact that <the Java API> possessed at least some minimal degree of creativity
+          the fact that <the Java API> was independently created by the author, as opposed to copied from other works the fact that <the Java API> possessed at least some minimal degree of creativity
         GIVEN the ENACTMENT:
           "Copyright protection subsists, in accordance with this title, in original works of authorship fixed in any tangible medium of expression, now known or later developed, from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device.…" (/us/usc/t17/s102/a 2013-07-18)